 - Hospitals have screening in place in order to quickly care for patients with COVID-19 or suspected to have COVID-19.
 This protects staff and patients.
 It is safe to deliver in the hospital.
 The COVID-19 task force for Erlanger’s Women Services does include a Galen Ob/Gyn and this task force is working tirelessly to protect patients and staff and maintain quality care.

 - Currently, one visitor is allowed with a patient in labor and delivery and postpartum.
-In a statement last week, the American College of Obstetricians and Gynecologists reassured patients that hospitals and birth centers “remain safe places to give birth in the United States.”
+In a statement, the American College of Obstetricians and Gynecologists reassured patients that hospitals and birth centers “remain safe places to give birth in the United States.”
 The organization also “said the emotional support provided by a partner or support personnel, such as a doula, can improve delivery outcomes.”

 - Epidurals: if you have COVID-19, the recommendation is early epidural to avoid emergencies.
 Emergency situations increase the risk of exposure to everyone present.
 If you don’t have COVID-19 there are no changes in recommendations for epidurals, meaning you can still get one if you want it.